magician11/wpcf7-email-verification/README.md

 Nothing to show here.

 == Changelog ==

+= 0.55 =
+* fixed plugin to work with latest version of CF7

 = 0.47 =
 * changed verification email from name to site title and email to admin_email